HelmyBlub/chatSim/tasks.md

 Next Tasks:
-- check github access.
-Need git repo
-- add simple game involving everyone
-    - steps:
-        - add cookie baking game
+    - baking game:
         - perparing cookies
+            - command "bake cookies" starts chatterDog perparing cookies animation
+            - put on chef/cook head
+            - bowl throw in stuff
+                - bowl
+                - butter
+                - sugar
+                - egg
+                - flour
+                - chocolate chips

-            - put cookies in oven
+            - shape dough into balls and put in oven until full
+                - can be faster with more chatters
+            - fills oven with cookies
+            - if oven is full, it automatically starts baking
-            - take cookies out on time
+        - take cookies out on time with command
+            - anyone can do it
             - to late -> cookies are black
-                - far to late, oven begins burning
             - to soon -> don't taste well
-            - put into cookie jar
+        - put into cookie jar, throw away, or put back to oven
+        - cookies jars cookie need property to store if undercooked/overcooked(black)
         - cookie eating command needs to take out a random cookie
-            -

     - eat cooking (only possible if cookies left).
     - bake cookie (takes some effort)
         - mini game where the ingredients have to be put in?
         - baked cookies are for every chatter
+- change to modules?
 - outfits.
 Dogs can wear clothing.
 Store choices for chatters even when leaving

 Big Idea: